 Do Not Consent to Chemical Tests Until Police Get a Warrant

-Field sobriety and chemical tests are designed to give the state more evidence.
-The best way to keep that evidence out of the state’s hands is to refuse all tests unless and until a judge issues a warrant.
-While police may tell you your license will automatically be suspended for one year, our Marion, IL DUI defense attorneys can still challenge that suspension in court.
+These field sobriety and chemical tests help the state collect evidence to support their case.
+You can prevent the state from gathering this evidence by declining all tests until a judge signs a warrant.
+Even though police may say your license will be suspended for a year if you refuse, our Marion, IL DUI defense attorneys can challenge that suspension in court.

 Contact a DUI Lawyer Immediately